browserengineering/book/book/invalidation.md

 ```

 If you look at your output again, you should now see two phases.
-First, there's a lot of `style` recomputation:
+First, there's a lot of `style` re-computation:

     Change ProtectedField(<body>, style)
     Change ProtectedField(<header>, style)